Skip to content

 ToolDescription

-screenshotTake a screenshot of the canvas
+screenshotTake a PNG screenshot of the canvas

 Pages & Files